XRPLF/rippled/src/ripple/net/ShardDownloader.md

 }

 ```
+Note that the `DatabaseBody` class is specifically designed to work with `asio` and follows `asio` conventions.

 The method invoked to write data to the filesystem (or SQLite database in our case) has the following signature: